 Our Heavenly Father knows and looks deeply into your heart to reveal your intentions and your desires.
 If you truly desire to honor Him and after an extensive study, you find His Name to be other than I present in this Blog, He also knows your conviction and, after all, Holy Spirit does lead us into all truth.
 So trust what has been revealed to you by research and conviction, regardless of what you settle upon.
 The bottom line is every believer has access to Him through Yeshua/Jesus (because they are "in Christ" - which means far more than using Jesus' Name in a prayer) even if [with a clean conscience and right heart] we call Him by the wrong Name.
 So the simple answer to the question in the Banner at the top of this Blog "Does it really matter?" is YES it absolutely does.
 It matters that you put in the time and diligence necessary to be convinced by the Word, your understanding, and the Spirit so your level of intimacy with our Creator can continue to increase.
 He deserves our intention to become as intimate with Him as we are individually and corporately capable of being.

 To whom much is given much is required, so why do we think we can just skate into eternity with what we know now?
 Why do we assume we are not expected to continue to grow no matter how much we know?

 I sincerely hope and pray that your understanding has been enlightened by this Blog.
 Please share it with others in your email list and Social Networks.
-We want people to see the level of commitment we have in offering academic work which has the true potential to change how people relate to and connect with our Heavenly Abba (Daddy).
+We want people to see the level of commitment we have in offering academic work that has the true potential to change how people relate to and connect with our Heavenly Abba (Daddy).
 It is, after all, not about us.

 It's ALL ABOUT HIM.
+Right?